-Bratislava, Slovakia – Maroš Šefčovič, a career diplomat and current European Commission vice-president in charge of the energy policy, confirmed on Friday that he will be running for president of Slovakia in the elections to be held in March.
+Bratislava, Slovakia – Maros Sefcovic, a career diplomat and current European Commission vice-president in charge of the energy policy, confirmed on Friday his bid for the presidency of Slovakia in the elections to be held in March.

 His bid is backed by Slovakia’s ruling Smer party, although he declined to confirm whether he’s the party’s official candidate.
 He announced he would run on a pro-European platform, saying he wanted to reinforce the place of the small Central European country and Eurozone member at the core of the European Union.

 Andrej Kiska, Slovakia’s current head of state who beat Smer nominee and former Prime Minister Robert Fico five years ago, has already said he would not seek reelection.